-Waiting lists for oversubscribed schools will be maintained by Warrington Borough Council until the end of the autumn term i.e. 31st December 2025.
+Waiting lists for oversubscribed schools will be maintained by Warrington Borough Council until the end of the autumn term i.e. 31^{st} December 2025.
 This is because vacancies sometimes arise after the initial allocation of places has been made.
+Waiting lists are not held at academies after the end of the autumn term.